DEFRA/delivery-group-governance/docs/index.md

 ***
 ## Governance

-How a delivery group is structured and who is needed to deliver
+How a delivery group is structured and who is needed to deliver outcomes

 [View the governance model](/governance-model)